griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 **Q5.)** What is the value of --mate-inner-dist?
 What calculation did you do to get that answer?

-**A5.)** Mate inner distance is the approximate distance between the reads.
+**A5.)** Mate inner distance is the approximate distance between the reads (~80 bp).

 You can get this number by:

 - Using insert size estimates provided from the library preparation step. --mate-inner-distance = insert size - (2 x ReadLength)
 - If you don’t have that information, then you can subset the FASTA file and run a quick alignment.
 Plot the fragment distribution from this subset and use those numbers for the full alignment
-- We were told that the average insert size for these samples is 150 bp and the reads are 36bp long. so --mate-inner-distance = 150 - (2 x 36) = 78 = ~80bp
+- We were told that the average insert size for these samples is 150 bp and the reads are 36 bp long. so --mate-inner-distance = 150 - (2 x 36) = 78 = ~80 bp

 Refer to this diagram to figure out what the mate inner distance should be: